24 Best Podcasts for Learning Korean in 2026

 If so, check out Kingka podcasts.
 This is for anyone interested in Korean culture and language, seen and heard in K-Drama and K-movies.

 Romelando, the creator, is not a native.
 Yet, he is a skilled and passionate Korean language learner.
-He covers endless new words and cultural aspects of Korean dramas using English and Korean.
+He uses English and Korean to cover an extensive range of new words and cultural aspects of Korean dramas.

-His podcasts enable listeners to enjoy hundreds of episodes of popular dramas.
-For example, Minari (미나리), Dream High 2 (드림하이 2), 18 Again (18어게인), Thirty-Nine (서른, 아홉), Mr. Queen (철인왕후), Twenty-Five Twenty-One (스물다섯 스물하나), and many more.
+His podcasts enable listeners to enjoy hundreds of episodes of popular dramas, such as Minari (미나리), Dream High 2 (드림하이 2), 18 Again (18어게인), Thirty-Nine (서른, 아홉), Mr. Queen (철인왕후), Twenty-Five Twenty-One (스물다섯 스물하나), and many more.

-You can listen to his podcasts on Apple, Spotify, Google, Overcast, Rocket, Castro, Podcast Addict, and Castbox.
-His episodes also assist you in learning Korean with movies
+You can listen to his podcasts on Apple Podcasts, Spotify, Google Podcasts, Overcast, Pocket Casts, Castro, Podcast Addict, and Castbox.
+His episodes also help you in learning Korean with movies

 He also updates on Korean ASMR for language learners through the constellation.